Bullish on the future of America

 I thought I might give you an update.

-Another company, the publicly traded Joby, received FAA approval to start commercial air taxi services.
+Another company, the publicly traded Joby, received FAA approval to start commercial air tax services.
 They started the process with the FAA using conventional planes to build the necessary relationships and permits with the FAA and to iron out internal processes.
-This work is being done in preparation for Joby’s planned launch of an all-electric, aerial, ridesharing service in 2024 — just two years from now.
+This work is being done in preparation for Joby’s planned launch of an all-electric aerial ridesharing service in 2024 — just two years from now.

 Orlando has an Advanced Air Mobility Transportation Plan.
 As we rapidly move to this new form of transportation there are lots of issues for local governments.
 Where will we locate these vertical ports?
 Because they are all-electric, they will not be as loud as fossil fuel-powered planes.
 Can we locate them closer to homes and businesses?